tomascern/atlo-legal/privacy-policy.md

   - **MapLibre** — open-source map rendering (runs fully on-device)

   ## Children's Privacy
-  AviatorAtlas does not knowingly collect data from children under 13.
+  Atlo does not knowingly collect data from children under 13.

   ## Changes to This Policy
   We may update this policy occasionally.
 The latest version will